Tibetan Festivals: What are the Most Popular Festivals in Tibet?

-There are more than 100 major or minor festivals throughout a year.
-As long as you stay in Tibet for half month in any season, you will certainly to come across a festival there, and you will be amazed by festal revelry of the Tibetan people.
-But Tibetan people have their own calendar and they usually celebrate festivals according to Tibetan calendar.
-The followings are some major Tibetan traditional festivals.
+There are more than 100 major or minor festivals throughout the year.
+As long as you stay in Tibet for half a month in any season, you will certainly come across a festival there, and you will be amazed by the festal revelry of the Tibetan people.
+But Tibetan people have their calendar and they usually celebrate festivals according to the Tibetan calendar.
+The following are some major Tibetan traditional festivals.

 Celebrated on the 15th day of the first month in Tibetan calendar, the Butter Lamp Festival is to honor the victory of Sakyamuni in a debate against Heretics.
 On that day, thousands of Tibetan people assemble at the Barkhor Street to worship the Buddha in the daytime and by nightfall.
 People usually light thousands of lamps filled with butter in an intriguing assortment of designs including immortals, animals, flying birds, beasts, and flowers.
 The whole festive will last all night with joyful singing and dancing performances.